-Question 3: How will I be able to identify a race official if I need information or help?
+Question 3: How will I be able to identify a volunteer if I need information or help?

 Question 4: Will there be food and water available for runners at the finish line?

-Answer: Water and healthy snacks are available to runners inside the pavilion.
+Answer: Water and healthy snacks are available to runners after the run.

 Thanks to all coaches/parents/guardians for supporting all participants in the Doctors NS Youth Run.
 Good luck to all participants and remember to KEEP RUNNING/WALKING for exercise and fun!